Tomu-sh/x402-rs-ws-stream/x402-ws-stream.md

 - Content stream: single WebSocket between Buyer and Seller.
 - Payment control channel: multiplexed on the same WS or a sibling WS.
 - Facilitator: WebSocket endpoint mirroring HTTP `verify`, `settle`, `supported`.
-- EVM RPC: WebSocket (wss://) endpoints for all chain calls.
+- EVM RPC: WebSocket (wss://) endpoints for all chain calls is recommended, fallback to HTTPS.

 ### Extension Overview
 This extension defines a prepay cadence for time-sliced access.
 Seller requests payment for a unit (e.g., 60 seconds of stream).
 Buyer responds with an x402 `PaymentPayload` for that exact unit.
 After successful verify (and optional settle), Seller streams until the slice ends, then prompts for the next slice.
 If the next prepayment does not arrive within a short TTL, the Seller pauses.